-The Design, Surveying and Planning for Construction Level 3 – T Level course is is suitable for anyone wanting a career in construction, specifically in surveying and design, civil engineering, building services design, or hazardous materials surveying.
+The Design, Surveying and Planning for Construction Level 3 – T Level course is suitable for anyone wanting a career in construction, specifically in surveying and design, civil engineering, building services design, or hazardous materials surveying.
 It is a level 3 qualification studied over a two-year programme.

 Who is it suitable for?